 - Software Craftsmanship – for CFML Developers Part Four – Clean Code

-- Software Craftsmanship – for CFML Developers Part Three – Books
+- matt b on Software Craftsmanship – for CFML Developers Part Seven – Reading

 - Sean Corfield on Software Craftsmanship – for CFML Developers Part Six – Interlude – Passion